prochazkaml/Polytone/README.md

 - Add support for >= 6 channels (drawing is broken, horizontal scrolling will have to be implemented)
 - Write the manual
 - bugfix: program crashes when F6 (possibly other keys?) is held down too long (only works sometimes)
-- bugfix: Insert key on Windows is broken (?)
 - bugfix: If there are diacritics in the path (on Windows), then the program won't load from cmdline
 - Implement exporting to WAV
 - Implement exporting to MIDI